 Classrooms.
 No campaign literature may be displayed in any academic classroom, including blackboards, bulletin boards, projectors, document cameras, or any university property.
 Candidates may orally address individual classes with the permission of the instructor.

 Class Sessions.
-Campaigning shall be at the discretion of the professor while an academic class is in session including the distribution of materials.
+Campaigning shall be at the discretion of the professor while an academic class is in session, including the distribution of materials.
 Clothing with campaign materials is permitted to be worn.

 Bulletin Boards.
 Campaign literature may be posted only on campus non-reserved bulletin boards, with the exception of reserved tables or booths in the Bone Student Center that have been approved by the SEC.